zerty/nvidiagraph/README.md

 Real-time GPU monitoring dashboard that parses `nvidia-smi` every second and displays interactive graphs via WebSocket.
 Includes active process monitoring per GPU with the ability to kill processes directly from the dashboard.

+## Purpose

+A lightweight GPU monitoring tool designed for small-scale servers and workstations that need visibility into GPU utilization, temperatures, power draw, and active processes — **without the overhead of a full Grafana + InfluxDB/Prometheus stack**.

+If you have a single server with one or more GPUs and just want a quick dashboard to keep an eye on things (or to let a small team monitor GPU resources), this gives you real-time charts and process management in a single Docker container with zero external dependencies.

+For large-scale deployments with retention, alerting, and multi-host aggregation, a proper observability stack like Grafana/Prometheus is still recommended.

 ## Features

 - **Real-time monitoring**: Parses `nvidia-smi` every second using structured query mode